Information Design With Large Language Models: Framing-Signaling Joint Optimization

 Bi-linear optimization problems are well-known to be challenging to solve in general.
 In the following example, we illustrate this challenge by demonstrating the non-convexity and non-concavity of $U^*(\mu)$ even in simple instances.

 The example above hints at potential barriers for the optimization problem.
-Indeed, recall that in the framing-only strategy setting of Section \ref{sec:context_only_optimization}, there is no FPTAS for the problem, unless P = NP, even when there is no constraint on the induced belief space $B$, i.e., $B = \Delta(\Omega)$ is the entire simplex.
-But interestingly, we obtain a positive result for unconstrained belief space in the joint design case: there is a \emph{bi-criteria} FPTAS with $\frac{1}{|\Omega|} $ loss in objective and $\varepsilon$ loss in obedience constraint with $\mathrm{poly}\left({|\Omega|, |A|, 1/\varepsilon}\right)$ running time.
+Indeed, recall that the framing-only problem in Section \ref{sec:context_only_optimization} is NP-hard even when there is no constraint on the induced belief space $B$, i.e., $B = \Delta(\Omega)$ is the entire simplex.
+But interestingly, we obtain a positive result for unconstrained belief space in the joint design case: there is an algorithm with $\frac{1}{|\Omega|} $ loss in objective and $\varepsilon$ loss in obedience constraint with $\mathrm{poly}\left({|\Omega|, |A|, 1/\varepsilon}\right)$ running time.
 Further, when the sender's utility is state-independent and only depends on the receiver's action (e.g., the prosecutor-judge example), the exactly optimal policy can be computed in polynomial time.